Phone-GWP-group

 The responsibility for correctly using the recycling symbols, including PAP 20, falls to you as the distributor of your goods.

-Please also note that when you apply voluntary marking to your packaging (i.e. for regions that do not explicitly require this), you declare that your packaging complies with the mandatory essential requirements of the Packaging Directive.
+Please also note that when you apply voluntary marking to your packaging (e.g., for regions that do not explicitly require this), you declare that your packaging complies with the mandatory essential requirements of the Packaging Directive.

-B2B vs B2C packaging
+B2B vs B2c packaging

 For B2C packaging, particularly eCommerce, the relevant logo must be directly on the packaging.
-In rare instances where this is not practical, it may be possible to include the marking and appropriate instructions for recycling in accompanying literature (e.g. product instructions).
+In rare instances where this is not practical, it may be possible to include the marking and appropriate instructions for recycling in accompanying literature (e.g., product instructions).
 To avoid any issues, always aim to have the PAP 20 logo on the packaging itself.

 For B2B packaging and applications, however, most countries accept marking and logos via the accompanying shipping documents.